klamt-lab/MCS_growth-coupling/README.md

     For potentially growth-coupled production, one defines the desired flux states to be growth-optimal and compliant with minima for the attainable growth rate and product synthesis rate.
 For weakly growth-coupled product synthesis, one uses a target system in which growth-optimality is combined with the static constraint r_P = 0.
-    MCS will seek to eliminate where maximum growth and zero production coincide.
+    MCS will seek to eliminate flux states in which maximum growth and zero production coincide.

 Software Requirements:
 ----------------------